Big Pigeon in Southwest Iowa

 • b.
 2 Jan 1922 Castana, Monona Co.; s/o Albert Christiansen & Cora May Clingenpeel.

-• entered service Aug 1942 from Smithland, Woodbury Co.; body not recovered; next of kin father, Mr. Albert Christensen, Smithland, Iowa.
+• entered service Aug 1942 from Smithland, Woodbury Co.; body not recovered; next of kin father, Mr. Albert Christensen, Smithland, Iowa; memorialized Tablets of the Missing, Manila American Cem., Luzon, Philippines.

 • b.
 13 Nov 1921 Rodney, Monona Co.; s/o Lawrence Rex Clark & Leone Thelma Rasmussen (d.
 Apr 1942).